cocos/cocos-docs/en/index.md

 - [Duang Sheep](https://github.com/cocos-creator/tutorial-duang-sheep): A Flappy Bird clone featuring a sheep!
 - [Dark Slash](https://github.com/cocos-creator/tutorial-dark-slash): Original Dark Slash resources authorized by Veewo Games to recreate Dark Slash in Cocos Creator as a demo.
 - [i18n Multi-language demo](https://github.com/nantas/demo-i18n)

+**Attention**, these projects will be updated with the version from time to time.
+Their default branch on GitHub is master, which corresponds to the most recent Cocos Creator version.
+If you are still using an older version of Cocos Creator, these projects may not be open, try switching to the same named branch as the old version.